Port of Call San Diego in Southern California

 San Diego has an economical public transportation system featuring a light rail system that includes over fifty area stops.
 Just two blocks from the pier is a light rail stop where you can catch a trolly down to Old Town for a fare of $2.50.
 You can purchase one to 30-day passes for the transit system right from your smartphone and use them immediately using the Compass-Cloud app.

 The U.S. Dollar is the accepted currency with credit and debit cards welcome almost everywhere.
 Changing foreign currency can be a challenge with facilities available mostly at the airport.

-As already mentioned, San Diego has a lot to offer.
+In addition to the zoo and aquariums San Diego has a lot more to offer.
 There is a good hop-on hop-off bus that travels all around the city and out to Coronado.
 Coronado sits right in the middle of the harbor and often is referred to as an island but actually is attached at the southern end to the mainland.
-It is also home to a Naval Air Station, a Naval Amphibious Base and is home to the Navy SEALS.
+It is also features a Naval Air Station, a Naval Amphibious Base and is home to the Navy SEALS.
 If you want to rub shoulders with a SEAL stop in at Mc P’s Pub, a local hangout founded by an ex-SEAL more than a few years ago.
 It’s not far from the “The Del” (Del Coronado Hotel) a famous hotel on Coronado beach.